 Where To Get Medical Care in Kitchener-Waterloo

-For prescription drugs and some services that Ontario Health Insurance Plan (OHIP) does not cover, you can pay for private .
+For prescription drugs and some services that the Ontario Health Insurance Plan (OHIP) does not cover, you can pay for private .
 Some employers offer third-party health insurance as part of their benefits package.
 Otherwise, you can take out an individual policy.
 For more information about health care in the Kitchener-Waterloo region, click here.

 How to Find A Family Doctor in Kitchener-Waterloo

 The KW region, like many other areas in Ontario, has a shortage of doctors, so finding one can be difficult.
-Start looking for a physician that is taking on new patients as soon as you arrive in the region.
+Start looking for a physician who is taking new patients as soon as you arrive in the region.
 Register with Health Care Connect to find a doctor.
 Learn more about health care in Canada: Steps to Access Free Health Care in Canada

 What is Day to Day Life Like in Kitchener-Waterloo?